Mhdtarek/salahshuffle/README.md

-# **Salah Shuffler**
+# **Salah Shuffle**

-This is a Svelte website that allows you to shuffle through Quran Surahs and generate random surahs for each of the five daily prayers.
+A Svelte website that allows you to shuffle through Quran Surahs and generate random surahs for each of the five daily Islamic prayers.

 ## **Dependencies**